scollins83/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used both absolute sobel thresholds (function begins on lines 33-59) and color thresholds (function  on lines 112 - 137) to generate a binary image (thresholding steps at lines 169 through 177 in `video_processor.py`).
-Here's an example of my output for this step.
+I used both absolute sobel thresholds (function begins on lines 33-61) and color thresholds (function  on lines 114 - 139) to generate a binary image (thresholding steps at lines 179 through 186 in `video_processor.py`).
+The next image shows an example of my output for this step.
 Due to having had issues with tree shadows over the left line, I built in parameters to also threshold the 'L' HLS channel for lightness as that channel was important in augmenting my images to deal with shadows for the Behavioral Cloning project, but quickly realized that I wanted to include the whole range of lightness, not filter any particular values.
 Thus, I set the parameters in `local_configuration.json` for
 'color_l_thresh' min and max to 0 and 255, respectively, to essentially disable that portion of the `color_threshold` function.
+Instead, I used the S channel from HLS, and the v channel from HSV, setting values by examining arrays of values in my debugger.
+Throughout development, I also experimented with other color channels as well, so there are several parameters and ranges available in the `local_configuration.json` file that my code didn't use, but that I wanted to save for future use.

 ![alt text][binary]